An Oscar trophy lit up by a golden light, next to the Oscars logo

 by Explore Disney+ Contributor

-Every year, the Academy Awards®, also known as the Oscars®, invite us to look back at the movies that garnered the most critical acclaim.
-The Academy of Motion Picture Arts and Sciences® (AMPAS®) nominates and recognizes achievements in acting, directing, writing, and hard work that takes place behind the scenes.
-Here’s everything you need to know about the 98th Oscars®.
+Every year, the Academy Awards®, also known as the Oscars®, invite us to look back at the movies that garnered the most critical acclaim in Hollywood’s biggest night of awards season.
+The Academy of Motion Picture Arts and Sciences® (AMPAS®) nominates and recognizes achievements in acting, directing, writing, and the hard work that takes place behind the scenes.
+Here’s what you need to know, including this year’s Disney nominees and winner.

 All About The 98th Annual Academy Awards®

-The Dolby® Theatre at Ovation Hollywood in Los Angeles hosts the 2026 awards.
+The Dolby® Theatre at Ovation Hollywood in Los Angeles hosted this year’s awards.

-Comedian Conan O’Brien returns as host for the second year in a row.
+Comedian Conan O’Brien returned as host for the second year in a row.

 Everything Else You Need To Know About The Oscars®